 When I got introduced to the flipped classroom back in 2012, I fell in love with the concept immediately.
 But I was stymied on how to sell the mind shift to management.
-And then it occurred to me that I was already delivering the flipped classroom for my TTT course and have been for quite some time.
+And then it occurred to me that I was already delivering the flipped classroom for my Qualified OJT Trainers Workshop and have been for quite some time.

 In the academic model, students study the concept at home using video instructions and other learning technologies.
 Then they come to class to do the homework in a collaborative and mentor style environment.
 The corporate approach can be tweaked if you rethink when and where learners (aka employees) access the content.
 If the content exists elsewhere, why waste valuable classroom time lecturing on it when you can create a facilitative and experiential learning lab?